The best ways to get promoted in tech in 2024

 Research suggests that Gen Z is taking these demands to heart, as more young people make their way into the office to achieve career growth.

 Finally, it’s important to remember how any move up the ladder may not always come when you expect it or want it.
-Daemon’s Lock advises tech workers who don't make it as fast they want to stick with it.
+Daemon’s Locke advises tech workers who don't make it as fast they want to stick with it.

-“A common myth to debunk is around there being a point at which you can hit a ceiling,” Lock says.
+“A common myth to debunk is around there being a point at which you can hit a ceiling,” Locke says.
 “Growing your skills and developing new capabilities can be incredibly rewarding.
 Readiness for the next role can often mean several horizontal moves to prepare for the next step!”

 Jonathan Weinberg is a freelance journalist and writer who specialises in technology and business, with a particular interest in the social and economic impact on the future of work and wider society.
 His passion is for telling stories that show how technology and digital improves our lives for the better, while keeping one eye on the emerging security and privacy dangers.
 A former national newspaper technology, gadgets and gaming editor for a decade, Jonathan has been bylined in national, consumer and trade publications across print and online, in the UK and the US.